 Yes.
 Many applicants choose to apply for a U.S. social security card at the same time.
 Learn more.

 What is the difference between Form I-765 and Form I-766?

-There are a number of reasons why you might want or need an EAD.
+There are a number of reasons why you might want or need an employment authorization document.
 If you have a U.S. work visa and are hoping to file a green card application in the future, it is usually a relief knowing that you’ll have the ability to work through an EAD while your green card is pending.
 We’re here to help with your business immigration needs.
 Reach out to our team if you are considering permanent residency in the U.S. based on your employment.